 At the end of each reporting period, management exercises judgment in assessing the Company's ability to continue as a going concern by reviewing the Company's performance, resources and future obligations.
 The conclusion that the Company will be able to continue as a going concern is subject to critical judgments of management with respect to assumptions surrounding short and long-term operating budgets, expected profitability, investment and financing activities and management's strategic planning.
-The assumptions used in management's going concern assessment are derived from actual operating results along with industry and market trends and are consistent with those used to evaluate impairment of goodwill and intangible assets as at March 31, 2024.
+The assumptions used in management's going concern assessment are derived from actual operating results along with industry and market trends and are consistent with those used to evaluate impairment of long-lived assets as at June 30, 2024.

-As indicated in Note 17 of the Q1 2024 Financial Statements, the Company has recognized a provision for uncertain tax positions which are related to PMACC and SJW.
+As indicated in Note 15 of the Q2 2024 Financial Statements, the Company has recognized a provision for uncertain tax positions which are related to PMACC and SJW.
 The Company has entered into the IRS Agreement for a portion of the uncertain tax position related to PMACC.
 The Company will be resolving the portion of uncertain tax position subject to the IRS Agreement through monthly installment payments of \$50,000 which began on August 1, 2022.

-Outside of the Company's IRS Agreement for PMACC, the timing of additional payments arising from these or any future uncertain tax positions is expected to exceed twelve months from the date the Q1 2024 Financial Statements were authorized to be issued.
+Outside of the Company's IRS Agreement for PMACC, the timing of additional payments arising from these or any future uncertain tax positions is expected to exceed twelve months from the date the Q2 2024 Financial Statements were authorized to be issued.
 The final amount to be paid for all uncertain tax positions is uncertain.

 Management continues to monitor the Company's operational performance, progress on tax litigation and appeals process, and its ability to service its debt.
+During the six months ended June 30, 2024, the Company established a special committee ("Special Committee") and appointed Roger Jenkins as Advisor to the Board to explore strategic alternatives and engage in negotiations with lenders to strengthen the balance sheet.

-Working Capital and Liquidity Outlook
+Working Capital and Liquidity Outlook2